Selling Unregistered Securities – Is It Legal?

 Unregistered Securities are a Major Conduit of Fraud

-Not only are unregistered securities inherently risky, but too often, they are used as a tool to commit outright investment fraud.
+Not only are unregistered securities inherently risky, but too often, they can be a tool to commit outright investment fraud.
 This is a serious problem because, with unregistered securities, no information about the underlying company or product is ever supplied to industry regulators.
 Investors are essentially flying blind, forced to place all of their trust in a broker.

 Mr. Jones was selling convertible promissory notes, for Green Bash LLC, an e-commerce company that he solely owned and controlled.
-As the company’s securities were never properly registered, no certified financial statements were ever provided to the SEC.
+As the company’s securities did not receive proper registration, no certified financial statements were ever provided to the SEC.
 Investors in the company were forced to rely entirely on Mr. Jones’s claim that the company was making money.
 In reality, Green Bash LLC had zero revenue; he was simply taking the investor cash for personal use.
 In all, investors lost more than $700,000.

 Return to top ↑